 Francisella tularensis is a highly infectious, intracellular human pathogen.
-F. tularensis ribosomes containing one of three homologs for the small ribosomal subunit protein bS21, bS21-2, positively control key virulence genes and intramacrophage replication, which is essential for this organism to cause disease.
+F. tularensis ribosomes containing bS21-2 (one of three homologs for the small ribosomal subunit protein bS21) positively controls key virulence genes and intramacrophage replication.
+Both of which are essential for this organism to cause disease.
 Although ribosomal bS21 content influences F. tularensis virulence, the factors that control bS21 homolog production are not well understood.
 Here, we reveal that all three bS21 homologs influence transcript abundance of the homolog important for virulence, bS21-2.
-In contrast, the other bS21 homologs do not affect their own production.
-We additionally determined that while the bS21-2 leader sequence, and in fact a particular 61 nucleotide section, is sufficient for bS21-2-mediated repression of mRNA abundance, translation of the bS21-2 transcript is controlled by other factors.
+In contrast, the other bS21 homologs (bS21-1 and bS21-3) do not affect their own production.
+We additionally determined that while a particular 61 nucleotide section of the bS21-2 leader sequence is sufficient for bS21-2-mediated repression of mRNA abundance, translation of the bS21-2 transcript is controlled by other factors.
 Finally, bS21-2 may exert its effects on bS21-2 transcript by altering its stability.
 Together, our findings suggest that F. tularensis integrates multiple signals into a regulatory network to control the appropriate production of each bS21 homolog, and particularly the homolog important for virulence, bS21-2.
 This regulatory network in turn may control ribosomal heterogeneity and virulence gene expression.

 Introduction